Commission Problems Look Intimidating. They Shouldn't.

 Problem 5: $15,950 / $290,000 = 0.055 = 5.5%

-If you got all five correct, commission math is not going to cost you points.
+If you got all five correct, commission math is in good shape.
 If you missed the net-to-seller problem (Problem 3), re-read that section above.
-That specific mistake accounts for more lost points than any other commission error on the exam.
+That specific mistake is one of the easiest commission errors to fix.

 How Pass Florida Drills This Until It Sticks